dakyskye/dxhd/README.md

 ## daky's X11 hotkey daemon

-dxhd is heavily inspired by [sxhkd](https://github.com/baskerville/sxhkd), written in Go, and has quite elegant syntax for configuration files!
+dxhd is heavily inspired by [sxhkd](https://github.com/baskerville/sxhkd), written in Go, and has an elegant syntax for configuration files!

 ## Installation